ryan-zheng-teki/folder-to-xml/ReadMe.md

-Algorithm
+# Algorithm
-We used non recursive way of parsing the directories.

-(1)set current to be the input directory, list all the items in the directory create a dirNode {
+set current to be the input directory, list all the items in the directory create a dirNode {
     dir: current
     parent: parentNode,